kthpanor/vlxman/docs/intro.md

 VeloxChem is education enabling, providing a means to explain and explore the theory underlying computational chemistry in a highly interactive manner {cite}`echem_edu`.
 It is science enabling, providing a means for accelerated method development in quantum chemistry {cite}`echem_dev`.

 This manual gives a description of the installation process and basic usage of VeloxChem.
-A more comprehensive view of the opportunities for Python software interaction is provided in the [eChem](https://kthpanor.github.io/echem) book {cite}`echem_book`.
+A more comprehensive view of the ample opportunities for Python software interactions is provided in the [eChem](https://kthpanor.github.io/echem) book {cite}`echem_book`.

 ```{image} ../images/swedish_moebius.jpg
 :alt: cover